-A good rule is to drink a glass of water (or another non-alcoholic beverage) between drinks, and to have at least one big glass of water before going to sleep.
+A good rule is to drink a glass of water — or another non-alcoholic beverage — between drinks and to have at least one big glass of water before going to sleep.

-Bottom Line: Drinking plenty of water can help reduce some of the main symptoms of hangovers, including thirst and headache.
+Summary Drinking plenty of water can help reduce some of the main symptoms of hangovers, including thirst and headache.

 Alcohol can interfere with your sleep.

-It can impair both sleep quality and duration, while disrupting your entire sleep schedule if you stay up too late.
+It can impair both sleep quality and duration while disrupting your entire sleep schedule if you stay up too late (

 Getting plenty of sleep after heavy drinking can help your body recover.

-If you are unable to sleep in and take it easy the next day, then getting drunk may not be such a good idea.
+If you are unable to sleep in and take it easy the next day, getting drunk may not be such a good idea.